 LAIDLAW Research Proposal

-But here's the challenge: we don't know which forests hold the greatest discovery potential, nor how to support microbial recovery in forests that aren't there yet.
+But here's the challenge: we don't know which forests hold the greatest discovery potential, or how to support microbial recovery in forests that aren't there yet.
 As post-agricultural forests recover across New England, their soil microbial communities are regenerating at different rates.
 Some recovering forests may already host diverse antibiotic-producing bacteria; others may require decades more recovery time or active management intervention.
 Currently, assessing these microbial communities requires expensive laboratory DNA sequencing, making it inaccessible to the conservation organizations and land managers who steward these sites daily.

 The Six-Week Field Pilot: